RunestoneInteractive/thinkcspy/_sources/ProblemSets/Crypto.rst

         $ python3 vigenere.py boom!
         usage: python3 vigenere.py keyword
         Arguments:
-        -keyword : The string to be used as a "cipher" to encrypt your message.
+        -keyword : The string to be used as a "key" to encrypt your message.
 Should only contain alphabetic characters-- no numbers or special characters.
         $ python3 vigenere.py boom52
         usage: python3 vigenere.py keyword
         Arguments:
-        -keyword : The string to be used as a "cipher" to encrypt your message.
+        -keyword : The string to be used as a "key" to encrypt your message.
 Should only contain alphabetic characters-- no numbers or special characters.
         $ python3 vigenere.py boom
         Type a message:
         The crow flies at midnight!